zowe/docs-site/docs/getting-started/user-roadmap-zowe-explorer.md

 Administered by the Open Mainframe Project, the [Zowe Conformance Program](../extend/zowe-conformance-program.md) aims to give users the confidence that when they use a product, app, or distribution that leverages Zowe, they can **expect a high level of common functionality**, **interoperability**, and **user experience**.

 As vendors, you are invited to submit conformance testing results for review and approval by the Open Mainframe Project.
-If your company provides software based on Zowe Explorer **[this used to say "Zowe CLI" but I changed it to say ZE.
-Is ZE correct here?]**, you are encouraged to get certified today.
+If your company provides software based on Zowe Explorer, you are encouraged to get certified today.

 Read the blog post [**Zowe Conformance Program Explained**](https://medium.com/zowe/zowe-conformance-program-7f1574ade8ea) for more details about the Conformance Program, including useful references.